yablacky/pilight_firmware/README.md

-433 RF Filter
+pilight firmware
 =============

-this is an rf receiver prefilter for the raspberry build with an attiny45. it prefilters the received signal to reduce the load for the raspberry that can i.e. run pilight (http://www.pilight.org). you be warned: this could potentionally damage your raspberry pi and also other hardware. i take no responsability for anny damages! try at your own risk!
+this is an rf receiver prefilter for pilight build with an ATTiny45 / 85. it prefilters the received signal to reduce the load for pilight (http://www.pilight.org). you be warned: this could potentionally damage your raspberry pi and also other hardware. i take no responsability for any damages! use at your own risk!

 1. Install avrgcc:
 ------------------